nghiaho12/Register3D/README.md

 - **S** - toggle assisstive highlighting using transparent spheres for localising the registration point in the second point cloud

 ## Add registration points
 You will need to add 4 registration points betwen the first and second point cloud.
 Navigate the two views so you can see the common 3D point.
 Add the registration by SHIFT + LEFT clicking on the point in the first and second point cloud.
+The control points are shown as a small cyan square.
 If at anytime you make a mistake you can undo the added point via the ESC key.
 Once you have 4 registration points the **Register** button will enable.

 ![](https://github.com/nghiaho12/Register3D/blob/master/images/register3d_1.jpg "Adding registration points")